nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Marking one or more tasks as done
 1. Marks one or more uncompleted tasks from the task list as completed

-    1. Prerequistes: List all tasks using the `list_task` command.
+    1. Prerequisites: List all tasks using the `list_task` command.
 Task list is not empty.
        All of the tasks to be completed are currently marked as uncompleted.

     1. Test case: `done 1 2` <br>